 representation of State have to change if we extended Jay

-to support functions other than main or to
+to support functions other than

 support block scope?